 Not a remake of the 1928 Lon Chaney silent thriller of the same name, While the City Sleeps was adapted by Casey Robinson (Kings Row, Now Voyager) from the novel The Bloody Spur by Charles Einstein – who happens to be the half-brother of actor Albert Einstein (better known as Albert Brooks).

-Lang and Robinson's crime/corporate world drama with shades of the 1954 box office hit Executive Suite features Andrews as an alcoholic journalist and TV personality – in real life, Andrews also developed a serious alcohol problem – assisting Thomas Mitchell in his search for “The Lipstick Killer” (John Drew Barrymore), the media's favorite woman-hating New Yorker.
-George Sanders (with the assistance of sob sister Ida Lupino), and James Craig (with the assistance of cheating wife Rhonda Fleming) are Mitchell and Andrews' competitors: whoever id's the serial killer first gets the post of Executive Director at Vincent Price's newly inherited media empire.
+Lang and Robinson’s crime/corporate world drama, with shades of the 1954 box office hit Executive Suite, features Andrews as an alcoholic journalist and TV personality – in real life, Andrews also developed a serious alcohol problem – assisting Thomas Mitchell in his search for “The Lipstick Killer” (John Drew Barrymore), the media’s favorite woman-hating New Yorker.
+George Sanders (with the assistance of sob sister Ida Lupino), and James Craig (with the assistance of Vincent Price’s cheating wife Rhonda Fleming) are Mitchell and Andrews’ competitors: whoever id’s the serial killer first gets the post of Executive Director at Price’s newly inherited media empire.

-Despite spending most of While the City Sleeps either drunk or on his way there, Andrews' TV celeb journo – a remarkably effective performance – also spends most of the film ridden with guilt.
+Despite spending most of While the City Sleeps either drunk or on his way there, Andrews’ TV celeb journo – a remarkably effective performance – also spends most of the film racked by guilt.
 After all, in order to help to catch “The Lipstick Killer” he unceremoniously endangers the life of the young woman he loves (Sally Forrest).

 ‘Beyond a Reasonable Doubt’